The book (left) claims "Small Minox - Big Pictures".

 will "only" measure 56x87mm and I still could not produce evidence

-that the lens will resolve 160 right to the corners
+that the lens will resolve 160 right to the corners.
+The "experts" can

 talk/praise Helomar, Vaskar, Heliar, Skopar and Apo-Lanthar (not to